hwahyeon/windows-terminal-cyberpunk-seoul/README.md

 ## Introduction
-![the preview image of theme](./assets/preview.png) 'Cyberpunk Seoul' is a theme for Windows Terminal that combines cyberpunk aesthetics with the unique ambiance of Seoul.
-This theme features a color scheme inspired by neon lights and the urban landscape of Seoul, fused with the futuristic and digital feel of cyberpunk culture.
-It's designed to enhance your terminal experience with a stylish and immersive environment.
+![the preview image of theme](./assets/preview.png) '**Cyberpunk Seoul**' is a theme for Windows Terminal that combines cyberpunk aesthetics with the unique ambiance of Seoul.

 ## Installation